xdega/laravel-with-docker/README.md

 # Laravel With Docker
-Clean install of Laravel, with support for Docker.
+Clean install of Laravel **5.4**, with support for Docker.
 Simply run ` sudo docker-compose up` from the project root.

 # Environment Settings